shinovon/mbedtls-symbian/README.md

 *ESTLIB is built-in libc subset.

-See [newtls repo](https://github.com/shinovon/newtls) for system SSL wrapper implementation for Symbian.
+See [symbian-tls](https://github.com/shinovon/symbian-tls) for system SSL wrapper implementation for Symbian.

 ## Building